JThilinaDK123/LLMOps-ESG-Indicator-Summerizer-Chatbot/Step 02.md

 1. Go to the S3 frontend bucket → **Properties** → **Static website hosting**
 2. Click the **Bucket website endpoint** URL
-3. The ESGIndicatorChatbot app should load
+3. The MedExtract app should load

 ## Part 8: Set Up CloudFront